emirkivrak/emirkivrak/README.md

 I'm a fourth grade computer science student, currently working & learning JavaScript and Python development,  also writing to build a better community. :blush:

-I'm a extrovert person so you can contact me whenever you need, we can discuss and chat everything :smiley:
+I'm an extrovert person so you can contact me whenever you need, we can discuss and chat everything :smiley:

 <h3 align="center">
  :rocket: :arrow_down: Other platforms :arrow_down: :rocket: